azriel91/peace_website/content/_index.md

 Peace presents information and actions adaptively:

 * Progress presented as bars when used interactively, and single line logs in CI.
-* 🚧 JSON when returned as a web response.
+* JSON when returned as a web response.
-* 🚧 HTML elements when rendering in a browser -- WASM / web.
+* HTML elements when rendered in a browser -- WASM / web application.

 {% end %}

 </div>

-## 🚧 Empirical Usability
+## Empirical Usability

 <div class="card_set">